-This short course is offered by the UNU Institute for Sustainability and Peace in collaboration with the UNU Media Centre.
-It can be taken by non-degree students (i.e., students not enrolled in the master’s degree programme).
+This short course is offered by the UNU Institute for the Advanced Study of Sustainability.
+While the course is part of the Masters in Sustainability, it can be taken by non-degree students (i.e., students not enrolled in the master’s degree programme).
 Taught in English, it brings together teaching faculty from a network of universities in the Asia Pacific region via video-conference and is supported with a learning management system hosted by our partner, the University of Hawaii.
-Other partner universities include Keio University, Waseda University, the Asian Institute of Technology, the National University of Samoa and the University of the Ryukyus.
+Other partner universities include Keio University, the Asian Institute of Technology, the National University of Samoa and the University of the Ryukyus.

-A total of 15 “once-a-week” class sessions will be conducted during 28 September 2012 to 25 January 2013.
-The classes will be hosted in the Media Centre located at the ground floor of the UNU Headquarter Building in Tokyo.
+A total of 15 “once-a-week” class sessions will be conducted during 26 September 2014 to 23 January 2015.
+The classes will be hosted on the ground floor of the UNU Headquarter Building in Tokyo.

 Certificate completion requirements

-Students should commit themselves to visiting UNU Media Centre once a week (on Friday afternoons for two hours from 13:00 to 15:00 hrs.) to recieve the lectures and participate in interactions offered during the entire Course period.
+Students should commit themselves to visiting the UNU once a week (on Friday afternoons for two hours from 13:00 to 15:00 hrs.) to recieve the lectures and participate in interactions offered during the entire Course period.

 The certificate will be awarded to those who successfully complete the coursework assignments and attain an 80% attendance rate or higher.

 Send the following required documents via email to Dr. Brendan Barrett at: .
-The deadline for applications has been extended to 24 September 2012.
+The deadline for applications is 19 September 2014.

 • Your CV (maximum 3-4 pages) with a recent passport photo.